Top Things to See and Do in Lisbon, Portugal

 Lisbon has lots of homey mom-and-pop restaurants but also some great international restaurants you should try when visiting.

 Are you vegetarian or just looking to try some great vegetarian restaurants?
 Regardless of what you're looking for, you're sure to find it.

-Check out one of the many museums
+Check out One of the Many Museums

 Lisbon has over 50 museums to visit but that’s a whole other article.
 My favorites include Museu do Fado (Fado Museum), Museu Nacional do Azulejo (National Tile Museum), and Museu Calouste Gulbenkian which is free on Sundays.